ClojureBridge/tones/curriculum/01-piano-chords.md

 *milliseconds*. ( 1 second = 1000 milliseconds)

 The code above works like this:

 1. play piano chord of :d4 :minor7 now
 2. play piano chord of :g3 :major7 2 seconds later from now
 3. play piano chord of :c3 :major7 4 seconds later from now
 4. play piano chord of :e3 :minor7 6 seconds later from now

 In another words, four piano chords are *scheduled* to play every 2 seconds.
-Overtone takes care of scheduling stuff.
+Overtone takes care of this scheduling stuff.

-Meg changed the parameters a bit and tried:
+Meg changed the parameters a bit like this:

 ```clojure
 (let [time (now)]